toddmaustin/bringup-bench/README.md

 - **Linux host target - TARGET=host** - This target builds the benchmarks to run as a Linux application.

-- **Standalone target - TARGET=sa** - This target builds the benchmarks to run as a memory-only standalone application.
+- **Standalone target - TARGET=standalone** - This target builds the benchmarks to run as a memory-only standalone application.
 For this target, all benchmark output is spooled to a pre-defined memory buffer, and the libmin\_success() and libmin\_fail() intefaces result in the application spinning at a specific code address.
 This mode is designed for bringing up CPUs and accelerators that do not yet have any OS or device I/O support.
 See common/libtarg.c for the internal intefaces used to spool program output to internal buffers.
 This particular target is useful in bringing up CPUs when they still have no I/O support, simply spool benchmark output to DRAM, and dump the DRAM after the benchmark completes.

 - **Simple_System target - TARGET=simple** - This target build the benchmarks to run in the RISC-V Simple_System simulation environment.
 Simple_system allows hardware developers to do SystemVerilog development on Verilator, with fast SystemVerilog simulation using the Simple_System target.
 The Simple_System target supports a character output device, plus a simple memory system.
 By default, this is an integer computation only mode, so any FP in the benchmarks will be emulated with GCC's soft-float support.
 To learn more about the RISC-V Simple_System, go here: https://github.com/lowRISC/ibex/blob/master/examples/simple_system/README.md.
 The current version of the Simple_System target was tested with: 1) Ibex "small" core, 2) Simple_System default devices and memory configuration.

 - **RISC-V Spike target = TARGET=spike** - This target is identical to the "simple" target, as it build RISC-V binaries to be run on the Spike instruction set simulator (ISS).
 Spike is configured to support the Simple_system RISC-V I/O devices.
 This target is useful as a "golden" model to compare against execution traces occurring on a (perhaps buggy) RTL design target.

+- **HashAlone Host target - TARGET=hashalone-host** - This target builds the benchmarks to run on x86/Linux with a hashing output device.
+Instead of producing output, hash-alone binaries simply send the program output to a hash function.
+When the program completes it prints the final value of the hash function, which is cryptographically unique for every possible output of the program.

+- **HashAlone Spike target - TARGET=hashalone-spike** - This target builds the benchmarks to run on bare-metal RISC-V with a hashing output device.
+Instead of producing output, hash-alone binaries simply send the program output to a hash function.
+When the program completes it prints the final value of the hash function, which is cryptographically unique for every possible output of the program.
+Use this target to enhance your "golden model" to support reference hash-alone signatures for the bringup-bench benchmarks.

 Each benchmark support three standard Makefile targets: build, test, and clean